garytkchan/leetcode-task-tracker/README.md

 ## Steps to run the app in development mode

+* Before running the application, we assumed that you have MySQL and Java 8 installed in your local machine.

 1. Run the backend project on a IDE that supports Java(IntelliJ Idea, Eclipse, etc)